 Talk to Your Kids About ...

 Families can talk about screen time.
 The Civilization games are famous for their "just one more turn" style of play, which can drive players to keep playing into the wee hours.
 Can you stop playing on command, or do you need to set a turn limit for yourself each session?

 Talk about history.
 When looking at the history of our world, are you more interested in learning about the people who shaped it or the ideas and technologies that helped define eras?

-- Platforms: Windows
+- Platform: Windows

 - Skills: Thinking & Reasoning: decision-making, strategy, Self-Direction: goal-setting, identifying strengths and weaknesses

 - Pricing structure: Paid

-- Available online?
-Available online
+- Available online?: Available online

-- Developer: 2K Games
+- Publisher: 2K Games

 - Release date: February 8, 2018